AnshPKachalia/IntroToIM/Final/journal.md

             <li> Make an option to restart the game
               <li> Collision mechanism is still a little glitchy
                 <li> I should also add some music
+                  <li> Paddle size is a little small.
+Making the game more difficult
       </ol>
       </ul>